OmaymaS/OmaymaS.github.io/about.md

 permalink: /about/
 ---

-Electronics and telecommunication engineer, interested in data science, machine learning and interdisciplinary projects.
+A Data Scientists, originally an Electronics and Telecommunication engineer.

 A fan of [r-bloggers](http://www.r-bloggers.com)